Yes, firefighters need pagers.

 - Via a real text message with a link to an audio recording of the original page

 - Via email

 Firefighters can replay the original page multiple times, if needed because a recording of the original page is available to firefighters through the app, via text, and email.

 The PageQ Difference

 PageQ is different, more complete, and just better than most page relay systems.
 The PageQ design comes from a place that recognizes that the resources of fire departments are not always the same, not always equal.
 It captures and processes raw audio differently than other page relay products, making it faster.
 This can be especially beneficial for fire departments with slower internet speeds.

 Perhaps, more importantly, PageQ also sends a real text message.
 Many people don’t know that there are two types of text messages and, when received on a cellular phone, they look exactly the same.
 Most page relay solutions offer an email-to-text message which is a message that is created and sent like an email, but it is received as a text message.
 An email address is created using a cellular phone number.
 Delivery relies on a number of inter-connected servers which can slow delivery and there is no way to track if a message has been successfully delivered.
 It is also not possible to reply to a text message sent in this way.

 PageQ also offers firefighters the ability to signal their intent to respond to an emergency in more ways than most other systems.
 Firefighters can respond through the app or to the phone call.
+There is no need to call a special phone number to the log a response.
 They can also respond to the text message because PageQ sends a real text message.

 More ways of receiving emergency alerts ensures that more firefighters receive them; and, when more firefighters receive them, more firefighters are able to respond.